jonseymour/florida/README.md

 This question can be answered with: `florida --at-least-one-girl`

 B) You are then told that one of children is a girl named Florida.
-What is the chance Florida's sibling is also a girl?
+What is the chance the family consists of 2 girls?

 This question can be answered with: `florida --florida`